 For multi-passenger bookings (families, groups), each passenger should keep their own copies of the same documents.
 The airline will typically process compensation claims separately for each passenger even when they are on the same booking.

-The claim itself should reference the regulation explicitly — “under Regulation (EC) No 261/2004” or “under the UK Air Passenger Rights Regulations 2019” depending on jurisdiction.
+The claim itself should reference the regulation explicitly — "under Regulation (EC) No 261/2004" or "under the UK Air Passenger Rights Regulations 2019" depending on jurisdiction.
 Most airlines have online forms specifically for these claims; if not, a written letter or email referencing the regulation is sufficient to start the process.
-AirHelp automates this documentation process for passengers who prefer not to assemble it themselves, in exchange for a percentage of the recovered compensation.
+Our step-by-step claim guide walks through the wording that produces faster settlements, and if you would rather not assemble the paperwork yourself, AirHelp automates the whole process in exchange for a percentage of the recovered compensation.

 Frequently asked